gordonje/missourian_analytics/README.md

 Your data is never as complete it might seem at first glance, and you've got to be honest with yourself (and your audience) regarding what exactly you've accounted for and what's missing.
 The "known unknowns", if you care to get all epistemological about it.

 For example, the Social Flow message report data is not at all a complete picture of the attention Missourian articles have garnered on Facebook and Twitter.
 Rather, it merely accounts for the attention that content garnered via posts on the Missourian's official Facebook and Twitter accounts, which are run by the Missourian's social engagement team.
-No doubt there are plenty of other folks promoting Missourian content via their personal Facebook and Twitter accounts: Reporters, editors and photographers sharing their own work and that of their co-workers as well as audience members who may share links to whatever content they like.
-And the data we currently have doesn't tell us anything about those non-official social media posts and the attention they garnered.
+No doubt there are plenty of other folks promoting Missourian content via their personal Facebook and Twitter accounts: Reporters, editors and photographers sharing their own work and their co-workers' work as well as audience members who may share links to whatever content they like.

+The data we currently have doesn't tell us anything about those non-official social media posts and the attention they garnered.